Assessment in early childhood education

 This article provides the pediatric health care provider with a summary of key components of the most recent version of this law.
 Guidance is also provided to ensure that every child in need receives the EI and special education services to which he or she is entitled.

-This free, downloadable guide from the State of Washington is designed for use by early childhood professionals.
+This free, downloadable guide that is designed for use by early childhood professionals.
 The guide includes explanations of best practices in assessment as well as a compendium of assessment instruments.

 This National Early Childhood Technical Assistance Center paper presents a synthesis of innovative practices and ideas for explaining procedural safeguards to families in ways that are supportive of their role as partners in the early intervention process.